scala/vscode-scala-syntax/CONTRIBUTING.md

 yarn build
 ```

-The output tmLanguage file `syntaxes/Scala.tmLanguage.json` is marked as ignored
+The output tmLanguage file `syntaxes/Scala.tmLanguage.json` is tracked by git,
-in git and shouldn't be commited into the repository.
-The output file is
+and is committed on every release (see [#23](https://github.com/scala/vscode-scala-syntax/pull/23)).
-validated against the json schema before being written.
+The output file is validated against the json schema before being written.

 To run the tests, run the following command: